Micrometastasis: Treatment of micrometastases

 In breast cancer patients, if micrometastases are present in the SLN, removal of these nodes is often the next step in treatment.
 Axillary lymph node dissection involves the excision of the nodes from the armpit, or axilla, region.
 Depending on the progression of the cells, the surgeon will determine the level of dissection that is required.
 Level one is the least invasive, as it involves just the removal of tissue around the axillary vein, while level three is the most aggressive as it removes all of the nodal tissue from the axilla.
 It may be necessary to remove other lymph nodes in addition to the SLN.
-Each woman has a different number of lymph nodes in her body, so determining how many nodes to remove is not based on location, rather than number.
+Each woman has a different number of lymph nodes in her body, so determining how many nodes to remove is based on location, rather than number.
 The lymph nodes serve as a filtering system for the lymphatic system, so it is important to preserve as many as possible, while also ridding the body of all cancer cells.

 In order to eliminate micrometastases that are not near lymph nodes and have traveled to distant regions of the body, chemotherapy and radiation therapies are necessary.
 However, since most micrometastatic tumor cells are in the nonproliferative G0 phase, standard cytotoxic chemotherapies may not be as useful.
 Therefore, adjuvant chemotherapy and adjuvant radiation therapy are more effective to eliminate micrometastases, since they are aimed to target dividing and quiescent cells.
 Adjuvant therapies are administered after the removal of the lymph nodes.
 The significance of these therapies is to serve as a “clean up” method for those cells that have migrated elsewhere from the primary tumor.
-It is still in question by researchers whether this treatment method to rid the body of this small cluster of cells that may or may not progress is worth the side effects that it may cause.
+Researchers still question whether this treatment method to rid the body of this small cluster of cells that may or may not progress is worth the side effects that it may cause.
 Side effects include fatigue, hair loss, nausea, or vomiting.
 In addition, adjuvant therapies do not always result in a cure and they do not benefit all patients.